fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 By default, a campaign supports enabling up to 49 Microsoft Calling Plan numbers to be SMS-enabled.
 If more than 49 numbers need to be enabled for SMS, refer to note in [Step 2: Create campaign](sms-setup-campaign.md).

 Further prerequisites and next steps can be found in the following article: [Step 1: Create a brand](sms-setup-brand.md)

+Support for end users wanting to send SMS messages in Teams can be found in the following article: [SMS support for Teams end users](https://support.microsoft.com/office/first-things-to-know-about-chats-in-microsoft-teams-88ed0a06-6b59-43a3-8cf7-40c01f2f92f2). (to be updated with new support link)

 ## Related topics